Getting Rid of Bees In or Near Your Home

 And if you live in a region that has Africanized Bees, stop right here and call a professional.

 How to Get Rid of Honey Bees in the House

 The best way to remove a colony from in between walls is to hire an experienced beekeeper.
 This job is called a bee “cut-out”.

 Beekeepers who specialize in cut-outs are both beekeepers and carpenters.

-Once the siding is removed and the honey bees and wax taken out, someone has to put the wall back together.
+Once the siding is removed and the hive taken out, someone has to put the wall back together.